 Convertible Car Seat

-For most kids, a convertible car seat will offer the longest usage out of any stage!
-These seats are used rear facing and forward facing, allowing parents to keep their growing babies – and toddlers and preschoolers – safe for several years.
+For most kids, a convertible car seat will offer the longest usage of any stage!
+These rear-facing and forward-facing seats allow parents to keep their growing babies – and toddlers and preschoolers – safe for several years.
 While many convertible car seats are usable from birth, most parents opt to start with the convenience of an infant car seat and then upgrade to a convertible car seat when baby is somewhere between 6-12 months old.
-Then baby can stay in a rear facing car seat until the child reaches at least age two – preferably longer, since rear facing is safest! – before outgrowing the rear facing weight requirement capacity of the seat and turning forward.
+Then baby can stay in a rear-facing car seat until the child reaches at least age two – preferably longer, since rear-facing is safest! – before outgrowing the rear-facing weight requirement capacity of the seat and turning forward.

 Features & Benefits: